agronholm/anyio/docs/fileio.rst

 * Properties and methods that normally return :class:`pathlib.Path` objects return :class:`~.Path` objects instead
 * Methods and properties from the Python 3.10 API are available on all versions
+* Use as a context manager is not supported, as it is deprecated in pathlib